madrilene/lenesaile.com/src/content/pages/en/index.md

 layout: home
 hero:
   title: I make highly optimized custom websites.
   intro: I have been working as a web developer for over 15 years.
-As a freelancer and on behalf of agencies I have designed and developed countless personalized websites for small and medium-sized enterprises, freelancers, individuals, associations and foundations.
-I mainly work with the Jamstack architecture and technologies of the web platform.
+As a freelancer and together with digital agencies I have designed and developed countless personalized websites for global brands, small and medium-sized enterprises, freelancers, individuals, associations and foundations.
+I value code organization and simplicity, performance and accessibility.
+I use almost exclusively technologies of the web platform.
   image: './src/assets/images/lene/lene2023.jpg'
   alt: 'Lene sitting in front of her desk, smiling'
   hi: 'Hi, this is me.'